Urban and Community Forestry Grant Accomplishments

 New Haven’s tree inventory.

-Through financial support provided by the Regional Greenhouse Gas Initiative, the Urban Forest Equity through Capacity Building Grant Program provides support to help municipalities and non-profit organizations build capacity through urban forestry projects that address both climate change and environmental justice issues.
-In 2022, 14 grantees were awarded funding amounting to nearly $130,000.
+Through financial support provided by the Regional Greenhouse Gas Initiative, the Urban Forest Equity Through Capacity Building Grant Program provided support to help municipalities and non-profit organizations build capacity through urban forestry projects that addressed both climate change and environmental justice issues.
+In 2022, 14 grantees, listed below, were awarded funding amounting to nearly $130,000.
+This grant program is no longer available.

 Through the Wastewater Treatment Plant Shelter Belt project, the city of Groton planted 77 trees around the perimeter of the wastewater treatment plant across from Thames View Park.
 As these trees mature and grow, they will not only minimize the view of the treatment plant but also minimize the odors coming from the plant.
 These trees will also help increase overall tree cover in Groton.